 Bus from Ostuni station to the Ostuni Centro Storico

 Then get a bus to the centre of Ostuni, getting a ticket first at 0.90 euro from the station bar.
 The buses are roughly every 30 minutes, often meet trains, and the trip to the centre takes about 10 minutes.
 See our separate information about the buses between Ostuni station and Ostuni centre.

 To get from Ostuni to Brindisi airport, the reverse of the above applies.
 See our separate instructions about getting a bus to Ostuni station.
 Since you are going to catch a plane, you will almost certainly have checked on the bus and train times first.
 If you get to Brindisi station an hour before you want to be at the airport, you will be OK for a bus there.
-The bus stop for the airport bus at Brindisi station is on the right hand side of the road beside a refreshment kiosk.
-It is clearly marked.
+The bus stop for the airport bus at Brindisi station is right outside the station entrance and is clearly marked.
 Tickets can be bought at several nearby bars etc:

 Getting to and from Ostuni centre from Ostuni station

 Ostuni station is about 2km from the town centre.
 There is a bus service linking the station to the Centro Storico and other parts of the town centre.